asppsa/messageport-observable/README.md

 # messageport-observable

-This provides some magic wrappers for [MessagePort][1] objects and things that resemble them (windows/iframes, Workers).
+This provides some magic wrappers for [MessagePort][1] objects and things that resemble them (windows/iframes, workers, etc.).
 The wrapped objects still have the same API as MessagePorts, but also have some additional features.

 ## Wrapping a MessagePort